dwyl/phase-three/braga/README.md

 + Good (_modern_) hospital and other medical facilities e.g: dentists and eye specialists (_we recently updated our glasses and paid around a third of London prices! so much for "specsavers"!_)
-+ Generally high eduction levels and low crime rate.
++ Generally high education levels and low crime rate.
 + Excellent transport links (_Bus/Train to the rest of Portugal_)
   > To investigate: is there a _direct_ bus to Porto Airport?

 # How?